-Middle School calls for a balance of rigor and enjoyment: classroom lessons are complemented with educational experiences in sports, physical education, clubs, and trips.
+Middle School calls for a balance of rigor and enjoyment.
+We complement our classroom lessons with educational experiences in sports, physical education, clubs, and trips.
 We host three on-campus dances each year to have fun while learning appropriate social skills.
 Our athletic seasons follow the trimesters and students are encouraged to participate on teams.
 Students not on teams follow a dynamic PE program, which includes units in gymnastics, rock climbing, swimming, and more.
-We offer extra-curricular clubs such as an aerospace club, a chess club, a robotics team, and a yearbook club.
+We offer extracurricular clubs such as an aerospace club, a chess club, a robotics team, and a yearbook club.
 Overnight trips are a highlight in the life of Middle Schoolers: sixth grade starts with one night away on Fall Trips; all seventh grade students go on a five-day guided visit to Washington, D.C., exploring lessons in history and government; all eighth grade students participate in an eight-day camping trip to Big Bend National Park in far West Texas.
-Students hike, swim, raft, and do nearly all the work setting camp and cooking meals throughout this splendid and challenging outdoor education experience.
+Students hike, swim, raft, and do nearly all the work setting up camp and cooking meals throughout this splendid and challenging outdoor education experience.
 All told, we are proud of this combination of academic and worldly experiences which encourage students to meet challenges with confidence and reach for their full potential.